PHOTO SERVICES

 All stores have excellent plain-paper color copying (about $1/sheet) from my prints, and most have large-format poster printing from my files on CD.

 At this time, I am printing large panoramas on multiple sheets, and the seams are visible under harsh lighting.
 Commercial poster-size prints on single sheets are around $100 (expect prices of $15 per square foot).
-All those "just a little" changes (just a little brighter here, darker there) will be up to you (the printing services just print).
+All those "just a little" changes (just a little brighter here, darker there) are up to you to do before you leave home (the printing services just print).

 SCANNING to CD for UNDER $1 per IMAGE

 Scanning many slides can be done by beginners advertising on eBay at 8 cents/slide.
-I can only imagine using such services to get positive images of color negatives that are impossible to "read" or identify.
+I can only imagine using such services to get positive images of color negatives so that I could look through them quickly ("read" them) to identify what I want.
 Once the quick and dirty positives lead you to truly desirable images, you will have to rescan with a better service.
 Costco and Wal-Mart will scan to disk for under 30 cents/image.
 So fifteen 24-exposure rolls cost $100.
-To find other services, go to eBay or Google and search on "scan to CD".
+To find other services, go to eBay or Google and search on "photo scan to CD".

 Here are two services that try harder to please: